gwenh11/LS_core/01_RB101/assessment_prep/written/code_snippets.md

   value = value.upcase
   value.concat('!')
 end
 s = 'hello'
 t = fix(s)
 ```

 What values do `s` and `t` have?
 Why?

+- On `line 6`, local variable `s` is initialized to the String `'hello'`.
+- On `line 7`, we invoke method `fix` and pass local variable `s` to it as an argument.
+Method `fix` parameter `value` is now pointing to the same object as local variable `s` (`'hello'`).
+We assign local variable `t` the return value of the method invocation.
+- On `line 3-4`, we define method `fix` that takes one parameter `value`.
+- On `line 2`, we call method `String#<<` and pass the String `'xyz'` to it as an argument.
+The method concatenates the String `'xyz'` to the String that local variable `value` references.
+Since `<<` is a mutating method, the object that `value` points to has been changed.
+So far, the value of `value` is `'helloxyz'`.
+The value of `s` is `'helloxyz'`.
+- On `line 3`, we call the `String#upcase` on the value of `value` and reassign variable `value` to the return value of the `upcase` method call.
+The method capitalizes all the characters in the String of the caller.
+Variable `value` now points to a different object after reassignment.
+The value of `value` is now `'HELLOXYZ'`.
+The value of `s` has the same value as before.
+- On `line 4`, we call the `String#concat` method on the String that variable `value` references and pass the String `'!'` to it as an argument.
+The method concatenates the String `'!'` to the value of `value`.
+Because `concat` is a mutating method, `value` still references the same string object; it just has been mutated one more time.
+This is the only expression in the method definition, so it determines the method's return value, which is the value of `value`.
+The value of `value` now is `'HELLOXYZ!'`.
+- `s` points to `'helloxyz'` and `t` points to `'HELLOXYZ!'`

+- This demonstrates that variables are pointers to physical spaces in memory.
+Mutating operations changes the address space in memory and this would be reflected in all of the variables that point to this address space.
+If the operation is non-mutating, this will cause the variable to point to a new address space.

+- This demonstrates object passing.
+Creating a method definition with a parameter and invoking the method with an argument makes that object passed in as an argument available within the method.